AndreaAlberti07/AndreaAlberti07/README.md

 ## GitHub Projects

 I'll be using GitHub to showcase some of my projects, experiments, and contributions to the open-source community.
 Feel free to explore my repositories, check out the code, and provide feedback or collaborate on interesting projects.

+## Currently Working On

+I'm currectly working on three projects in the fields of Financial Data Science, Computer Vision and Satellite Data Analysis.

 ## Contact